mario-torrestech/mariotorrestech.github.io/index.md

+---
+title: Homelab
+---

 # Security Learning Environment & Homelab

-[About Me / Professional Background](about.md)
+A learning-focused environment for developing cybersecurity and infrastructure skills [About Me / Professional Background](about.md)

 ## 📋 Executive Summary